davidsonbrsilva/hufzip/README.md

 ### Compressing file

-Use parameter `-c` parameter, followed by filepath, to compress it.
+Use `-c` parameter, followed by filepath, to compress it.
 For instance:
 ```
 $ hufzip -c "sample/long.txt"
 ```

 ### Decompressing file

-Use parameter `-d` parameter, followed by filepath, to decompress it.
+Use `-d` parameter, followed by filepath, to decompress it.
 For instance:
 ```
 $ hufzip -d "sample/long.hfz"
 ```